KAJA-MOIDEEN/WhatsApp-Clone-FlutterProject/README.md

 ## Overview

-This is a WhatsApp clone developed using Flutter.
+This is a WhatsApp clone developed using Flutter in Android Studio.
 It replicates core features of WhatsApp including user authentication, chat functionality, and media sharing.

 ## Features
  - Real-time Chat: Engage in real-time conversations with other users.